amazon-science/chronos-forecasting/README.md

 ## 🚀 News
+- **5 Jan 2026**: ☁️ Deploy Chronos-2 to AWS with Amazon SageMaker: new guide covers real-time inference (GPU/CPU), serverless endpoints with automatic scaling, and batch transform for large-scale forecasting.
+See the [deployment tutorial](notebooks/deploy-chronos-to-amazon-sagemaker.ipynb).
 - **20 Oct 2025**: 🚀 [Chronos-2](https://huggingface.co/amazon/chronos-2) released.
 It offers _zero-shot_ support for univariate, multivariate, and covariate-informed forecasting tasks.
 Chronos-2 achieves the best performance on fev-bench, GIFT-Eval and Chronos Benchmark II amongst pretrained models.
 Check out [this notebook](notebooks/chronos-2-quickstart.ipynb) to get started with Chronos-2.
 - **14 Feb 2025**: 🚀 Chronos-Bolt is now available on Amazon SageMaker JumpStart!
 Check out the [tutorial notebook](notebooks/deploy-chronos-to-amazon-sagemaker.ipynb) to learn how to deploy Chronos endpoints for production use in 3 lines of code.
 - **12 Dec 2024**: 📊 We released [`fev`](https://github.com/autogluon/fev), a lightweight package for benchmarking time series forecasting models based on the [Hugging Face `datasets`](https://huggingface.co/docs/datasets/en/index) library.